-The three stocks selected for the computation of the price to earnings ratios are Microsoft Corporation, Facebook Inc., and Apple Inc. The benchmark was the equity index S&P 500.
-The P/E ratio helps the investors to assess the value of a firm.
+The three stocks selected for the computation of the price-to-earnings ratios are Microsoft Corporation, Facebook Inc., and Apple Inc. The benchmark was the equity index S&P 500.
+The P/E ratio helps investors to assess the value of a firm.
 It is one of the most widely used multiples.
-There is a direct relationship between market expectation and the price multiple hence company’s future performance can be determined.
-The price multiple is an important tool to the investors since it determines the company’s future earnings.
+There is a direct relationship between market expectation and the price multiple; hence, the company’s future performance can be determined.
+The price multiple is an important tool for investors since it determines the company’s future earnings.
 For instance, a promising future earning of a company is indicated by a higher current earnings multiple (Bajkowski, 2000).

 For Microsoft, the 2017 fiscal year gives the following P/E computation: